She was born to an incarcerated mother. She was repeatedly abused by relatives with whom she spent much of her early life.

 Of course, some foster parents become unwilling to stand by their kids when they get caught up in the juvenile justice system, says Joseph P. Ryan, an associate professor of social work at the University of Michigan in Ann Arbor and an expert on child welfare and the juvenile justice system.

-“The big challenge for a lot of foster kids is keeping them out of the juvenile justice system and keeping them at least in shallow end,” Ryan said.
+“The big challenge for a lot of foster kids is keeping them out of the juvenile justice system and keeping them at least in the shallow end,” Ryan said.
 “On the juvenile justice side, that’s in-home probation.
 But for these kids, a lot of times, foster parents don’t want that.
 They didn’t sign up to work with kids who were involved with the justice system.
 They signed up to work with kids involved with abuse and neglect cases.”

 Pointing to research he did in metropolitan Los Angeles in 2008, Ryan said children with open child welfare cases are more likely to get pushed deeper into the juvenile justice system than other kids.

 He also found that dual-status kids were more likely to be sentenced to group homes, youth detention camp or a juvenile detention facility and less likely to receive probation than those with no child welfare history.